JoshDoody/joshdoody.github.io/_book_excerpts/negotiate/post-interview-follow-up.md

 > *"...because I know I can immediately contribute to help you address [this need] with [this positive attribute], and [this other need] with [this other positive attribute]."*

 Turn the dreaded salary question redux into an opportunity to make a case for yourself just before the recruiter goes to Finance to determine the salary they’ll offer you.
-This is why you spent time doing research and thinking about the company’s needs during the preparation phase of your interview process (see "How to ace your next interview" for more on this) and again during your preparation for this negotiation.
+This is why you spent time doing research and thinking about the company’s needs during the [preparation phase]({{ site.baseurl }}/interview-preparation/) of your interview process and again during your [preparation for this negotiation]({{ site.baseurl }}/why-are-you-the-best-candidate/).
 Now you can identify specific attribute-for-need combinations to describe how you will address specific needs and add value to the company.

 The recruiter may cover other things too, but it’s a successful call for you as long as you meet your two objectives.
 The call will usually end with the recruiter saying they just need to reach out to Finance and your hiring manager to see if the company will move forward with an offer, and they’ll let you know when they’re ready to move forward.

-The next thing you hear from them will likely be your initial offer.
+The next thing you hear from them will likely be your [initial offer]({{ site.baseurl }}/how-to-respond-to-a-job-offer/).